 State immutability is very important when it comes to working with React.
 It's easy to follow when working with primitive data types, but an untrained user may have difficulty with composite ones, such as objects and arrays.
-This lesson discusses the basic ways to partially update objects and arrays.

-In addition to examples in pure JS, we'll also show examples using the immutability-helper
+This lesson discusses the ways to update objects and arrays partially.
+In addition to examples in pure JavaScript, we'll also show how to use the immutability-helper

 The simplest method is adding to an array: